rrigdon/rrigdon.github.io/docs/academic.md

 ## As a professor

-I taught 3 Communication Studies courses at Southwestern University in Georgetown, TX in 2015 - 2016.
+I taught three Communication Studies courses at Southwestern University in Georgetown, TX in 2015 - 2016.

   - :fontawesome-solid-file-pdf: [Public Speaking and Civic Engagement Syllabus](assets/public_speaking_syllabus.pdf)